 Opportunities exist in a wide range of research areas including, but not limited to:

-For years 1 and 2 of the DGRP, students will be appointed to an assistantship determined, administered, and funded by OSU, namely through departmental or faculty grants.
+For years 1 and 2 of the DGRP, the student will be appointed to an assistantship determined, administered, and funded by OSU through departmental or faculty grants.
 The assistantship will provide tuition (a minimum of 12 credits in fall, winter, spring quarters plus 3 credits for summer terms), stipend, health insurance benefits, and additional support to cover mandatory OSU fees.
-During this two-year period of support students are expected to complete all or the majority of the coursework toward their doctorate.
+During this two-year period of OSU support, the student is expected to complete all or the majority of the coursework toward their doctorate.

-For years 3 and 4, PNNL and OSU will fund students on two consecutive 12-month fellowships.
+For years 3 and 4, PNNL and OSU will fund the student on two consecutive 12-month fellowships.
 The PNNL scientist will provide funds for the fellowship stipend, health insurance, and mandatory fees.
-OSU, through the Graduate School, will provide tuition waivers in conjunction with the fellowships during these two years.
-In years 3 and 4, students will be located primarily at PNNL to gain hands-on research experience with PNNL scientists.
+OSU, through the Graduate School, will provide tuition waivers in conjunction with the fellowship during these two years.
+In years 3 and 4, the student will be located primarily at PNNL to gain hands-on research experience with PNNL scientists.

 The DGRP is open to full-time first- and second-year doctoral students at OSU who are enrolled in STEM and related science and engineering graduate programs.

-All DGRP candidates must have an OSU major professor and named PNNL scientist who have both committed to the collaboration for the duration of the program.
+At the time of applying, all DGRP applicants must have an OSU major professor and named PNNL scientist who have both committed to the collaboration for the duration of the program.

 OSU intends to select up to five new DGRP students annually.
 Participants will be selected based on the following criteria: